 Graduate Student Working Groups

-This working group will serve as an interdisciplinary forum to foster conversations about the historical and theoretical transformations in science, epistemology, and knowledge in Britain.
+This working group serves as a forum designed to foster critical interdisciplinary conversations about history, cultures, places, and theories of science, epistemology, and knowledge production.

-The working group will help students develop their research projects by presenting them with various methodologies and theoretical frameworks of inquiry and also, more practically, provide a space to discuss and revise their ongoing work.
-It will also foster a community for discussion within the university, and allow members of the working-group to engage with leading scholars in their fields of interest.
+Natura helps students develop their research projects by critically exploring various methodologies and theoretical frameworks of inquiry and also, more practically, provides a space to discuss and revise their ongoing work.
+It also fosters a community for STS discussion within the university, and allows members of the working group to engage with leading scholars in their fields of interest.

-- Reading Group and Internal Workshops: The reading-group will serve as the primary forum for the students' development of their own topics of research, by providing them with other theoretical frameworks and by helping them revise their own ongoing writing projects.
-Each semester, we plan to meet as a reading-group to discuss issues and questions through a series of focused readings drawn from the fields of the groups' members: history, English, science studies and philosophy particularly.
-Each semester, this reading-group will workshop a dissertation chapter or a work-in-progress that a student is revising for publication.
+Reading Group and Internal Workshops: The working group serves as a forum for the students' development of their own research, providing them with new theoretical frameworks and helping them revise their writing.
+Members create ongoing reading groups based on topics drawn from the interests of the group.
+Each semester, Natura also workshops a dissertation chapter or a work-in-progress that a member is revising for publication.

-- Graduate Student Conference (Spring 2014): We are organizing a graduate student conference developed from the interests of the students in the working group.
-For this event, we have invited a keynote speaker and will organize graduate student panels, with participants from different disciplines outside as well as inside Rutgers.
+Graduate Student Conference: Natura plans a yearly graduate student conference developed around the interests of current members of the working group.
+In addition to a prominent keynote speaker, it features organized graduate student panels, with participants from different disciplines both inside and outside Rutgers.